cake-tech/autoforward-autoconvert/README.md

 NOTE: I had issues using Seth's docker image.
 It was unable to find the wallet file.
 I was able to run `monero-wallet-rpc` with this command to work: `./monero-wallet-rpc --rpc-bind-port=18081 --daemon-address=xmr-node.cakewallet.com:18081 --wallet-file=<FILE> --password=<PASSWORD> --rpc-login=monero:<RPCPASSWORD> --detach`

+If you go this direct monero-wallet-rpc route without Docker, you'll need to make a [system script](https://sethforprivacy.com/guides/run-a-monero-node-advanced/#install-monerod-systemd-script) to run this as a service.

 ## Set up a cron job to autoforward every X minutes

 First, decide how often you want the command to run.
 If you want to only forward occasionally, then setting it to every 60 minutes or even 24 hours may be fine.
 If you want the fastest performance, setting up forwarding every minute is reasonable.